mathkimchi/mathkimchi.github.io/README.md

 The code for listing the projects in a category was pretty much just the code for listing the good projects in the homepage so I made it its new component.

 I also made a root categories page which lists all categories.

+### 2024/3/30 Adding More Data

+I wish I had a scraping bot that could do this for me.

+But, the title is self explanatory.
+I will add all the data and see if it works.

+Actually, I am going to make youtube embed optional as well.

+I'm not going to list every gh repo.
+I might add every video though, I'm not sure.

+I added the videos.

+The next things I should really do soon are:

+- Adding links to gh and yt
+- Project root
+- Add a way to get pretty name from url name, will allow me to display the pretty names in the projects, as well as do other cool stuff.